 I/We

 r/o

 Being a member of Berger Pakistan Limited and a holder of

-(No. of shares)

 Ordinary shares as per folio number

 hereby appoint

 r/o

 On my/our behalf at the Annual General Meeting of the Company to be held on Wednesday October 25, 2023 at 10:00 am via video link and at any adjournment thereof.

+Signed this day of2023.